ptc-arena/arena-restapi-doc/Arena REST API/Endpoints/api_requests.md

 which returns all revisions for a given Item resource.
 Note that the version takes the format e.g. v1 \(no decimal places\).
 The API version does not necessarily change with Arena releases.

-The header of all requests must include:
+<br>The header of all requests must include:

 * an access token "arena_session_id" for user authentication \(except Log In, which grants a token\)